Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 #### On Hero State

-The hero has many build in states.
+The hero has many built in states.

 |States|
 |:------|